Selectful/MeteorGifMakerTest/README.md

 AddOns:
 =======
-This package uses a skeleton Meteor Project provided by Fox, gifshot, and CollectionFS <br />
+This package uses a skeleton Meteor Project provided by Fox <br>
+It uses gifshot to turn images into gifs, and CollectionFS to store the images <br />
 Testing is done with sanjo:jasmine and velocity